Bob Corker just went there on Trump's 'competence'

 (CNN)Bob Corker is no Donald Trump hater.
 Which makes what the Tennessee Republican senator said Thursday about the President all the more powerful.

-"The President has not yet been able to demonstrate the stability nor some of the competence that he needs to be successful," Corker told reporters following a speech in Chattanooga.
+"The President has not yet been able to demonstrate the stability nor some of the competence that he needs to demonstrate in order to be successful," Corker told reporters following a speech in Chattanooga.

 Later, he sounded a similar note: "We should hope that (Trump) aspires that he does some self-reflection, that he does what is necessary to demonstrate stability, to demonstrate competence, to demonstrate that he understands the character of our nation and works daily to bring out the best of the people in our nation."

-Note: CORRECTION: This story has been updated to add a dropped phrase back into Corker's quote.